Important security changes that could affect you.

 Minimum operating systems versions to access our secure web site:

-- Windows Vista, Windows 7, Windows 8/8.1, Windows 10.
+- Windows 7, Windows 8.1, Windows 10.
 (Not all web browsers will work.
 See below for web browser requirements.)

 Using Windows Vista will require installing another web browser like Chrome, Firefox or Opera.
 If your software uses a browser control to access our web site from within the software page, you may need to update to an operating system newer than Vista.
 Contact your software vender for more information.